rerun-io/rerun/docs/content/reference/types.md

 For more information on the relationship between **archetypes** and **components**, check out the concept page on [Entities and Components](../concepts/entity-component.md).

-In [Python](https://ref.rerun.io) every **archetype** is typically backed by one or more function calls.
-In contrast, the [Rust API](https://docs.rs/rerun/) works by building up entities of a given archetype explicitly by assembling the required components.

 ## Spatial **Archetypes**
 The spatial archetypes represent 2d and 3d spatial data.
 These types have some notion of a coordinate system and generally support spatial transformations.
 All of these types can be visualized by the `Spatial` space view.